-Quality first teaching is our first step in responding to pupils who have SEND, as described earlier.
-This will be differentiated for individual pupils.
+High quality teaching is our first step in responding to pupils who have SEND, as described earlier.
+There may be differentiation required for individual pupils.

 In KS3, our approach to teaching pupils with SEND is to focus on ensuring that their literacy and numeracy is at a point whereby they can access a KS4 curriculum.
-Therefore, in Year 7 and 8, we identify those pupils who are not at this standard and we differentiate their English and maths curriculum so that we deliver lessons which focus on core skills and knowledge.
-We use a method of teaching called Direct Instruction, which has years of research and evidence behind it, to demonstrate that pupils make better progress than they otherwise would.
-Some of the English lessons therefore are focused on writing, and some of the maths lessons focused on the concepts behind mathematics.
+Therefore, in Year 7 and 8, we identify those pupils who are not at this standard and we provide an alternative curriculum in their English and Maths lessons, which focus on core skills and knowledge.
+We use a method of teaching called Direct Instruction, a research-informed programme, to demonstrate that pupils make better progress than they otherwise would.